What Is Ativan?

 Ativan (lorazepam) is a prescription tranquilizing drug.
 You might also hear it as a sedative-hypnotic or anxiolytic medication.
 Moreover, Ativan belongs to a class of medications called benzodiazepines.
 Many have been addicted to this drug and require Ativan detox to function normally again and avoid Ativan side effects that bring health risks.

 Ativan is the brand name available in the US for lorazepam.
 Loraz, another brand name for lorazepam, has been terminated in the US.
 Ativan is obtainable in generic form; however, you need a prescript from your doctor.
 Despite its legitimate medical uses, Ativan has known addictive and drug dependence liabilities.

 Ativan is a DEA-controlled drug.
 The active ingredient, lorazepam, is a DEA Schedule IV controlled substance.
 Given that, substances in the DEA Schedule IV have a low potential for abuse relative to substances in Schedule III.
-The DEA also classifies Ativan as Depressants.
-Moreover, the street names for Benzodiazepines, including Ativan, are Benzos, Downers, Nerve Pills, and Tranks.
+The DEA also classifies Ativan as a Depressant.
+Moreover, the street names for benzodiazepines, including Ativan, are Benzos, Downers, Nerve Pills, and Tranks.
+Find out more about “benzo addiction treatment.”

 Ativan Detox For Addiction And Dependence

-Physical dependency is commonly characterized by increasing tolerance to the drug in question, meaning that a higher amount is needed to accomplish the same effects.
+Physical dependency is commonly characterized by increasing tolerance to the drug, meaning a higher amount is needed to accomplish the same effects.

 Detoxification is the process of allowing the body to rid itself of a drug.
-Unfortunately, it’s often accompanied by withdrawal, which is the set of symptoms the body experiences when long-term use of a drug is abruptly discontinued.
+Unfortunately, withdrawal often accompanies adverse health risks, and the body experiences symptoms when long-term drug use is abruptly discontinued.

 The unpleasant symptoms that arise during withdrawal impart a high risk of relapse for people undergoing Ativan detox, so making it through this process is crucial to recovery.

-To clarify, the National Institute on Drug Abuse cautions that Ativan detox should be followed with a behavioral-based therapy and medication to establish natural treatment.
+The National Institute on Drug Abuse cautions that Ativan detox should be followed with behavioral therapy and medication to establish natural treatment.

 Ativan detox and withdrawal can be stressful and sometimes dangerous.
 So, it should be under the monitoring of medical professionals.
-Given that, detoxing in a drug treatment center facility will give you comprehensive Ativan detox, and can provide you inpatient treatment and therapies as well.
+Detoxing in an inpatient drug rehab center facility will give you comprehensive Ativan detox and can provide you with round-the-clock treatment and therapies.